MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/ios.md

 If you do not want to use one of the two services, remove the corresponding parameter from the method call above.

-Note that, unless you explicitly specify each module as parameters in the start method, you can't use that App Center service.
+Unless you explicitly specify each module as a parameter in the start method, you can't use that App Center service.
 In addition, the `start:withServices` API can be used only once in the lifecycle of your app – all other calls will log a warning to the console and only the modules included in the first call will be available.

 For example - If you just want to onboard to App Center Analytics, you should modify the `start:withServices` API call as follows: